heatht13/equity-options-trading-bot/README.md

 * Remove aiohttp from inter-process IO.
 Use async unix sockets instead.
 Keep aiohttp for order entry and if needed MD too
   * Have implemented sockets classes.
 Integrated in decision engine, need to integrate in data provider and order router classes
+  * Need to implement receive side of order router socket.
+This requires assigning socket to class attribute for use across different functions
 * Need to get api keys from webull
 * Decide whether to build book inside signal generator or in its own process.
   * If in its own process, seperate md from signal generator and stream it to both signal generator and book